 Caring, Professional Faculty

-Saint Francis University’s faculty place a special emphasis on enthusiasm motivation in the classroom, all while helping students to develop as compassionate, ethical professionals.
-On a practical level, this means one-on-one interaction in small classes, as well as collaborative experiences outside of classroom.
+Saint Francis University’s faculty place a special emphasis on enthusiasm and motivation in the classroom, all while helping students to develop as compassionate, ethical professionals.
+On a practical level, this means one-on-one interaction in small classes as well as collaborative experiences outside of classroom.

-While teaching is the number one priority, faculty actively contribute to their field of specialization by conducting service projects as well as researching and publishing in their field.
+While teaching is their number-one priority, Saint Francis faculty actively contribute to their field of specialization by conducting service projects as well as researching and publishing in their field.
 They routinely involve both their undergraduate and graduate students in their work.
-Because of this close working relationship with PH.D-level faculty, students have the opportunity to have work published and to present at national conferences.
+Because of this close working relationship with PH.D-level faculty, students have the opportunity to have work published as well as to present at national conferences.

 Centers of Learning

 The University provides a rich tapestry of hands-on service and research opportunities through its centers and institutes.
 Just a few of these include the Disepio Institute for Rural Health and Wellness, The Institute for Ethics, The Keirn Family World War II Museum, and The Small Business Development Center.
 These entities provide practical internship experience, thus allowing students to delve deeply into a subject area.
 In addition to these formal centers, there are several clubs and organizations dedicated to certain areas of study.
 These groups build upon the concepts taught in the classroom and, in some cases, allow students to network with industry leaders.
 Many majors also have discipline-specific study zones to enhance collaboration.